apocalyptech/ft-explorer/README.md

 isn't already bundled with FilterTool.
 I've added a very small amount of extra data inside the BL2 file `Resources - FTExplorerAdditions.txt.xz`.

-This is only tested on Linux, though I've had reports of it working fine on Windows as well.
-It uses Python 3 and PyQt5 to do its stuff.
-If running on Windows or OSX, be sure to have those installed, and launch it from a terminal/commandline of some sort to see any errors which might pop up.

 Status
 ------